 Practice Makes Perfect

 Once again, do not rely solely on theoretical part.
 Try to do more practical skills like little scripts or simplified versions of already existing applications.
-If you do it on a daily basis you’re bound to succeed as a developer.
+If you do it on a daily basis one day you will notice that things that were once intimidating become so simple and clear.
+And there will be no way to fail a job interview.